encoredev/encore/docs/observability/encore-flow.md

 <img src="/assets/docs/flow-highlight.png" title="Encore Flow - Highlight Dependencies" />

-## Auto update
+## Real-time updates

-Flow is available in the [Development Dashboard](/docs/observability/dev-dash) which is accessible after running `encore run` in your terminal.
-From there, Flow will auto update in real-time to reflect your architecture as you develop your application.
-This helps you be mindful of important dependencies and make it clear if you introduce new ones.
+Flow is accessible in the [Local Development Dashboard](/docs/observability/dev-dash) and the [web platform](https://app.encore.dev) for cloud environments.

+When developing locally, Flow will auto update in real-time to reflect your architecture as you make code changes.
+This helps you be mindful of important dependencies and makes it clear if you introduce new ones.

+For cloud environments, Flow auto-updates with each deploy.

 In the example below a new subscription on the topic `payment-made` is introduced and then removed in `user` service: